 1.10 "EMPLOYER" shall mean Minerals Technologies Inc. and any subsidiary or affiliate which is a member of its "related group" (as defined in Section 2.5) which has adopted the Plan (a "Participating Affiliate"), and shall include any successor(s) thereto which adopt this Plan.
 Any such subsidiary or affiliate of Minerals Technologies Inc. may adopt the Plan with the approval of its board of directors (or noncorporate counterpart) subject to the approval of Minerals Technologies Inc. The Participating Affiliates are listed in Appendix A to the Plan.
-The provisions of this Plan shall apply equally to each Participating Affiliate and its Employees except as specifically set forth in the Plan; provided, however, notwithstanding any other provision of this Plan, the amount and timing of contributions under Article 4 to be made by any Employer which is a Participating Affiliate shall be made subject to the approval of Minerals Technologies Inc. For purposes hereof, each Participating Affiliate shall be deemed to have appointed Minerals Technologies Inc. as its agent to act on its behalf in all matters relating to the administration, amendment, termination of the Plan and the investment of the assets of the Plan.
+The provisions of this Plan shall apply equally to each Participating Affiliate and its Employees except as specifically set forth in the Plan; provided, however, notwithstanding any other provision of this Plan, the amount and timing of contributions under Article 4 to be made by any Employer which is a Participating Affiliate shall be made subject to the approval of Minerals Technologies Inc. as its agent to act on its behalf in all matters relating to the administration, amendment, termination of the Plan and the investment of the assets of the Plan.
 For purposes of the Code and ERISA, the Plan as maintained by Minerals Technologies Inc. and the Participating Affiliates shall constitute a single plan rather than a separate plan of each Participating Affiliate.
 All assets in the Trust shall be available to pay benefits to all Participants and their Beneficiaries.